Westview, Atlanta: History

-Westview is a prime example of an Atlanta streetcar neighborhood.
+Westview is an example of an Atlanta streetcar neighborhood.
 In 1884 land was purchased to create the new Westview Cemetery.
 This, in turn, encouraged the West End and Atlanta Street Car Company to start grading in 1886 to extend its street car line 2 (the Ponce de Leon – Westview line) to the Westview Cemetery.
 Line 2 came from downtown Atlanta along Lucile Avenue to Ralph David Abernathy Boulevard and terminated in front of the Westview Cemetery gate.
 Thanks to the convenient connectivity the street car provided to the area development naturally continued to occur.

 In 1888 the Ontario Land Company purchased several tracts of land for their newly planned suburban neighborhood named Westwood Park.
 Some of Westwood Park's original street boundaries were New Green's Ferry Avenue (now Westview Drive) to the north, Inman Street, Green's Ferry Road (now Ralph David Abernathy Blvd.) to the east, and Sandtown Road (now Cascade Avenue) to the southeast.
 The Ontario Land Company graded and beautified the land and promised amenities such as croquet and tennis courts based on the neighborhood plan.